 Official War Artist

-Artists have depicted battle scenes from earliest civilisation onwards, and in more recent wars such as the Boer and Crimea, they were deployed by newspapers to illustrate the ongoing warfare to their readers.
+Artists have depicted battle scenes from the earliest of civilisations onwards.
+In more recent wars such as the Boer and Crimea, they were deployed by newspapers to illustrate the ongoing warfare to their readers.
 However, it was only with the outbreak of World War I that war art was officially commissioned by governments.
 The first scheme to be set up was the Official War Art Program of the Canadian Government.
 This was established by its then Minister of Information, Lord Beaverbrook, who commissioned paintings by both Canadian and English artists, including modernists such as the Vorticists.
 However, when the British Commission was introduced in September 1914, its officially appointed artists were required to work in terms readily understood by the general public, so that those who had been influenced by the modernists’ movements were forced to retract to a traditionalist style of working.
 Some artists were seconded from active service while others were either commissioned into uniform as War Correspondents or attached to the Intelligence Department or the Department of Information.
 The average stay at the Front for an artist was one month and all work was censored, although artists were free to exhibit their work usually after approval.
 Copyright was reserved for the duration of the war only and most of the work acquired by the Commission was eventually housed in the Imperial War Museum.
-Artists involved in the scheme included Muirhead Bone, Francis Dodd, John Lavery, Paul Nash, Eric Kennington, Christoper Nevinson, Augustus John and William Orpen –amongst his commissions was the recording of the Peace Conference at Versaille.
-Although the official policy helped to bring about a temporary halt in the Modernist art movement of this Britain, which did not get under way again until the 1920’s, the establishment of the War Artists Commission resulted in the production of some of the finest British art of its period.
+Artists involved in the scheme included Muirhead Bone, Francis Dodd, John Lavery, Paul Nash, Eric Kennington, Christoper Nevinson, Augustus John and William Orpen who was commissioned to record the Peace Conference at Versailles.
+Although the official policy helped to bring about a temporary halt in the Modernist art movement of this Britain, which did not get underway again until the 1920’s, the establishment of the War Artists Commission resulted in the production of some of the finest British art of its period.

 War Artists Advisory Committee